Business Central Job Shop Manufacturing Projects Differ Greatly from Production Manufacturing

-A pure job shop is a company that has very few recurring jobs, does a little bit of design and engineering for some customers, but none for others.
+A pure job shop or machine shop is a company that has very few recurring jobs, does a little bit of design and engineering for some customers, but none for others.
 They are most interested in measuring the time and costs involved in their jobs.
-The Pure Job Shop is the most common type of Job Shop.
+The Pure Job Shop is the most common type of job shop manufacturing.

 A Repetitive Job Shop

-A repetitive job shop is moving towards being a Make to Order manufacturer.
-They have a number of recurring jobs for the same part or service that has grown to be a pretty big part of their business.
-These might not be multi-year orders and probably not every job, but the "repeat job" has become common.
-It might be that only 10% of their jobs are repetitive, or that 90% are.
+A repetitive job shop is moving towards being a Make to Order manufacturer, with a number of recurring jobs for the same part or service which has grown to be a big part of their business.
+Not every job is a repeat one, and they might not be multi-year orders, but the "repeat job" has become common.
+Perhaps only 10% of their jobs are repetitive or as much as 90%.

 A Design Job Shop

-If you are a job shop that customers come to with an idea, and you help them design then build things - you are moving towards becoming an ETO.
-What distinguishes this type of Job Shop from an ETO is that you have tool and die makers on staff, and your own production equipment.
-You do complicated designs and builds but not to the level an ETO would do.
+If you are the type of job shop where customer satisfaction means the customer coming to you with an idea and you first designing then building their idea, then you are moving towards becoming an Engineer-to-Order (ETO) company.
+What distinguishes this type of Job Shop Manufacturing from an ETO is that they have tool and die makers on staff, and their own production equipment. they do complicated designs and builds but not to the level an ETO would do.
 A "Tool and Die" shop is probably like this.

-As mentioned above, those Job Shops that make the same product in small batches irregularly are Repetitive Job Shops.
-They do have enough repetitive work that they need production software.
+As mentioned above, repetitive job shops make the same product in small batches at irregular intervals.
+They do enough repetitive work that they need production software.
 The premium version of Business Central adds classic manufacturing capabilities for production.
 This is the same as you would find in most typical manufacturing ERP systems.
 Production management features and capabilities are as follows:

 - Bills of Material and Routings